Home β€Ί Logistics β€Ί Road Freight

 The AdES vs QES confusion

-Many companies believe eCMR requires Qualified signatures (QES) at €2-5 each.
+Many companies believe eCMR requires Qualified signatures (QES) at €2–5 each.
 For most freight documents, Advanced signatures (AdES) are legally sufficient at €0.20–2.00.
-That's up to 25× cheaper.
-At millions of documents daily, this is the difference between viable digitalization and economic impossibility.
+That's up to 25Γ— cheaper.

 04